Psychology (PSYC)

 PSYC 493.
 Instructional Experiences in Psychology.
 2 Credits.

-Students will receive training and practical experiences in providing instruction in psychology at the collegiate level.
-Such experiences include serving as an undergraduate teaching assistant or tutor for psychology courses with a faculty mentor.
-Prerequisite: Junior or senior status, "A" in course they are serving, minimum overall GPA of 3.2 or higher, and permission of instructor.
+This course provides students with structured experience serving as undergraduate teaching assistants (UGTAs) in psychology courses.
+Students will gain practical experience in instructional support, which may include facilitating discussions, assisting with laboratory or classroom activities, providing feedback to peers, tutoring, and/or supporting instructors in course management.
+Prerequisite: Junior or senior status, "A" in course they are assigned to, minimum overall GPA of 3.2 or higher, and permission of instructor.
 Corequisite: PSYC 320 and PSYC 393.
 Repeatable to 8.00 credits.
 S/U grading.
 F,S,SS.

 PSYC 494.
 Advanced Individual Research.
 1-4 Credits.